 Every child develops at a different rate, so it is important to ensure they master certain skills in a safe, encouraging environment.

 The Montessori Method’s prepared environment includes the following five areas:

 - Practical Life

 Various cognitive, developmental, and life skills can be taught through direct hands-on experiences.
-The Montessori Method believes the best way to encourage learning is through prepared environments, or a place where objects, floor plans, and activities are designed specifically to inspire and support a child’s learning process.
+The Montessori Method outlines that the best way to encourage learning is through prepared environments or a place where objects, floor plans and activities are designed specifically to inspire and support a child’s learning process.
 The prepared environment of the Montessori classroom is supplied with didactic (self-teaching) materials that can be manipulated by the children.
-The materials are designed to foster independence, develop a healthy self-concept, encourage thinking, and give an appreciation of nature and the world.
+The materials are designed to foster independence, develop a healthy self-concept, encourage thinking and give an appreciation of nature and the world.

-While it may seem like just semantics, North American Montessori takes the role of “director” or “directress” seriously.
-Unlike the stereotypical “teacher” role, who stands in front of a class and dictates what they should be learning through a three step process:
+While it may seem like just semantics, North American Montessori takes the role of directress seriously.
+Unlike the stereotypical teacher role, who stands in front of a class and dictates what they should be learning through a three-step process:

 - The child practices and masters the skill on their own.

-Call one of North American Montessori’s child care centers today to set up a tour, enroll a child in our schools, or simply to learn more about the benefits of choosing a child care center as the new caregiver for your child.
+Call one of North American Montessori’s child care centers today to schedule a tour, enroll a child in our schools, or simply to learn more about the benefits of choosing a child care center as the new caregiver for your child.